 An example of macabre is a series of bloody murders committed by a serial killer.

-Origin of macabreFrench ; from Old French (danse) Macabré, (dance) of death, probably altered ; from Midieval Latin (Chorea) Machabaeorum, literally , dance of the Maccabees (see Maccabees): semantic connection obscure
+Origin of macabreFrench ; from Old French (danse) Macabré, (dance) of death, probably altered ; from Medieval Latin (Chorea) Machabaeorum, literally , dance of the Maccabees (see Maccabees): semantic connection obscure

 - Constituting or including a representation of death.

-Origin of macabreUltimately from Old French (Danse) Macabre, (dance) of death, perhaps alteration of Macabe, Maccabee, from Latin Maccabaeus, from Greek Makkabios.
+Origin of macabreUltimately from Old French (Danse) Macabré, (dance) of death, perhaps from alteration of Macabe, Maccabee, from Latin Maccabaeus, from Greek Makkabios.

 From French macabre, whose etymology is uncertain.

 Possibly from Amharic "maqaber" for grave, but this etymology remains rejected by most linguistics.